xbobekf/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/io/BlockStorage.md

 The `BlockRockDBStorage` class has a companion object that provides a factory method for creating instances of the class.
 This method takes a `RocksDBSource` object, a `ColumnFamily` object, and `WriteOptions` and `ReadOptions` objects, and returns a new `BlockRockDBStorage` object.

 Overall, this code provides a way to store and retrieve `Block` objects using RocksDB.
-This is likely used in the larger Alephium project to store and retrieve blocks in the blockchain.
+This is likely used in the larger Oxygenium project to store and retrieve blocks in the blockchain.
 Here is an example of how this code might be used:

 ```
 val storage = RocksDBSource.open(...)